National Water Census

 Most research being conducted at USGS under WaterSMART fits into one of five overarching topic areas:

-Three Geographic Focus Area Studies have been an important part of USGS implementation of WaterSMART, serving several purposes.
+Geographic Focus Area Studies have been an important part of USGS implementation of WaterSMART, serving several purposes.
 They contribute toward ongoing assessments of water availability in large watersheds with potential water-use conflicts, provide opportunities to test and improve approaches to water availability assessment, and inform and ground truth the Water Census with local information.
 In each Geographic Focus Area, there is a desire on the part of watershed stakeholders to conduct a comprehensive technical assessment of water availability with the best available tools.
 They have enabled researchers to adopt a place-based approach to integrating diverse lines of scientific investigation while fielding feedback from stakeholders on their science needs and most critical uncertainties.
-The three focus areas selected were:
+The initial three focus areas selected were:

 For more information about the USGS data and products under WaterSMART, visit the Data and Products page.